-Kenya Commission for University Education in 2016 moved a step further as part pushing up the level of research in universities and improving the quality of graduates by extending this requirement to the master’s degree students.
+Kenya Commission for University Education in 2016 moved a step further by pushing up the level of research in universities and improving the quality of graduates by extending this requirement to the master’s degree students.
 This was done to ensure that the universities perform their role of teaching and undertaking research as their mandate dictates.
 Besides requirement of students to publish, some of other importance of publishing include, a requirement that all scientists must publish their work, increase the validity of research by publishing, for other scientists to reproduce your results and corroborate your claims, as a proof of good research by publishing in reputable journal, keeping score; a researcher accumulates a list of papers, that serves as a score sheet in awarding positions, promotions, and research grants among others.

 Despite the importance of publishing in refereed journals, an article has to meet certain thresholds that include but not limited to a clear methodology, a sound theoretical apparatus with a neat analytic procedure and a good technical language acceptable to the journal in question.